-There was only one recommendation based on article 25, in Bosnia and Herzegovina (2017): 'Step up its efforts to combat corruption, particularly among government figures, to ensure effective participation in public life'.
+The Committee referred to article 25 in combination with article 2 in the Concluding Observations of Bosnia and Herzegovina (2017).
+According to the Committee, corruption among public officials leads to a violation of effective participation in public life.
+The Committee recommended the State 'step up its efforts to combat corruption, particularly among government figures, to ensure effective participation in public life'.